Manufacturing Traceability: Lot Tracking Guide

 Conclusion

 Manufacturing traceability is the ability to follow materials from dock to customer and back again.
-It reduces recall costs, satisfies customer and regulatory requirements, and gives you the data to improve quality over time.
+It reduces recall costs, satisfies customer and regulatory requirements, and gives you data to improve quality over time.

 Ready to track materials from receiving to shipment?